I've convinced my entire family to get the Suri toothbrush - and I'm just saying, it's just launched a new colour

 (Image credit: SURI)

 Now, let’s talk about the design - because if I’m being honest, the chic style of this toothbrush was the thing that drew my attention to it in the first place.
 The sleek, slim toothbrush body comes in four matte shades (a charcoal grey, an off-white, a pebble blue and a mint green) to suit any bathroom interior style.
+It's so chic, in fact, I've just gotten one for my fiancée in the midnight black shade, because the pull of a sleek matching set was simply too much to resist.

-I was a huge fan of the magnetic mirror mount, which keeps my brush clean and separate from other appliances, and actually elevates - rather than distracts from - my bathroom decor.
+I'm a huge fan of the magnetic mirror mount, which keeps my brush clean and separate from other appliances, and actually elevates - rather than distracts from - my bathroom decor.
 More accessories of note include the charging travel case which cleans itself with UV-C light between uses (genius) and the USB charging stand which continues the sleek design theme.

-In terms of materials and aftercare, this is where Suri really impressed me.
+In terms of materials and aftercare, this is where Suri really impresses me.
 As Dr. Day points out, "It's more important than ever that we should consider the environmental impact of our health routines.
 Every year, four billion plastic manual toothbrushes go to landfill or end up in our oceans.
 Historically, many electric toothbrushes don't survive more than two to three years of use.
 With multiple layers of plastic and non-recyclable batteries, this is not helping make for a clean planet."

 Suri's plant-based brush heads are pretty revolutionary in this regard.
 They can be recycled for free by the brand, and you can also set up a brush head subscription, which ships two extra heads with your first purchase and every six months afterwards.
 Waste?
 Consider it minimised.